ScilifelabDataCentre/data.scilifelab.se/content/open_science/initiatives/_index.md

 At SciLifeLab, we are dedicated to facilitating collaboration, driving innovation, and empowering the scientific community through Open Science practices and the FAIR principles.
 Our initiatives focus on creating impactful, researcher-driven solutions to enhance data sharing, discovery, and reuse across life sciences.
-You can view some of the ongoing and upcoming initiatives that we are involved in below.
+You can view some of our ongoing and upcoming initiatives below.

 {{< simple_cards "open_science/initiatives" >}}